Nathan-Schwartz/CarrotStiqs/README.md

 - Prefer publish confirmation
 - Prefer ack mode on consumers
 - Using RabbitMQ (Other implementations of AMQP may work, but are not supported)
+- Official support is limited to Node 10+

 ### API Walkthrough
 > For more detailed information about types or behaviors please review the types in the source code or the tests, respectively.